yu-jingtian/github_tutorial/README.md

 ## Forking an existing repository:

+Forking: Make a copy of someone's public github repository to your own account.

 - Fork this repository!
 - Clone the repository to your local machine:
 Find the green "<> Code" button, and copy the URL